yusif-ifraimov/FlapPy_Bird_SWT/README.md

 Initially, my idea was to use AI to play this game but later on I decided that this will make a project too complicated so I decided to keep things simple

-As for me, the main idea around all this pet project was to get to know the concepts of Software Engineering.
+As for me, the main idea around all this pet project was to get to know the concepts and techniques of Software Engineering.

 [//]:#
 ![video](https://media3.giphy.com/media/euuaA2cwLEUuI/giphy.gif?cid=790b76111f0c39a1c15a764ac504e97512b1d16982def664&rid=giphy.gif)